ErpNetDocs/tech/advanced/string-interpolation/expression-types/constant.md

 # Constant expressions

-This kind of expressions doesn't perform any evaluation (i.e. no interpolation) and will produce an output same as the input.
+These expressions don't perform any evaluation and will produce an output that's the same as the input.

+There's **no** interpolation.

 ```cs
 // Input
 'test'